bmwiedemann/openSUSE/packages/p/python-postorius/README.SUSE.md

        DEBUG = False

+3. The valid hosts or domain names for the application need to be defined:

+   `/etc/postorius/settings_local.py`:

+        ALLOWED_HOSTS = [
+            'localhost',
+            'lists.example.com'
+        ]

-3. To be able to configure a running mailman instance configuration options for its REST API have to be added to postorius' configuration.
+4. To be able to configure a running mailman instance configuration options for its REST API have to be added to postorius' configuration.

    `/etc/postorius/settings_local.py`